You can join this striking ship on her sailing adventures around the West Country coast and to the Isles of Scilly for a hand’s on active holiday.

 Johanna Lucretia was built in 1945 at the Rhoose shipyard in Ghent, Belgium as a fishing vessel, although she was never used for this purpose and laid as a completed hull and deck for several years before being sold in 1952.
 She was then converted and completed in 1954 for recreational use by her new owner and sailed Dutch waters from her home port of Enkhuizen in the Netherlands.

 In 1989 she was sold to a British citizen, Mrs Heather Henning, who registered Johanna as a national vessel, with Plymouth as her home port.
-In 1991/1992 she was refitted at T Nielsen & Co Ltd in Gloucester to her present configuration and was used for sail training and private charter from Gibraltar, The Caribbean and the East coast of the USA.
+In 1991/1992 she was refitted at T Nielsen & Co Ltd in Gloucester and was used for sail training and private charter from Gibraltar, The Caribbean and the East coast of the USA.

 Johanna Lucretia is solidly built, with oak hull planking laid on extremely strong oak frames and an iroko deck.
 Three separate watertight bulkheads mean there is the potential for longer distance cruising in the future.
 As a schooner, she has two masts, which are pine, stayed traditionally with lanyards and deadeyes.
 On the foremast she can set two square sails in addition to her gaff rigged fore and aft sails.